dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 6. Choose Insert  ➪ Office 2007 Custom UI Part.

-Choose this command even if you’re using a Excel 2010 or a later version.
+Choose this command even if you're using a Excel 2010 or a later version.

 7. Type the following code in the code panel (named customUI.xml)